About

 Andy Kaufman’s (1949-1984) imagination was formed by the television experience.
 As a child he believed a camera was in his bedroom wall, and enacted his first programming.
 As a performer, he recognized the disorienting nature of the medium, and used it to play at the intersection of reality, falsehood, and entertainment.

-One of Kaufman’s oddest productions was for a PBS series called Soundstage: The Andy Kaufman Show which was a parody of late night talk shows.
+One of Kaufman’s oddest productions was for a PBS series called Soundstage: The Andy Kaufman Show, a parody of late night talk shows.
 Kaufman’s desk towered 8 feet in the air so he could literally look down on his guests.
 These props and gestures fed into Kaufman’s obsession with ideas surrounding fame, attention, and the audience’s faith.
 In a dubious segment called The Has-Been Corner, he idealized “performers” whose heyday was long over.
 Kaufman presented them on a set that lived somewhere between homage, sincerity and awkwardness, giving them an almost sadistic “second chance.”
-He instructed stage lighting to blink at inopportune moments to further confuse timing and expectation for both performer and audience.
-His leverage of anticipation and uncomfortable comedy used particular environments and props to get gut reactions.
+To highlight the discomfort, Kaufman instructed stage lighting to blink at inopportune moments to further confuse timing and expectation for both performer and audience.
+His leverage of anticipation and uncomfortable comedy used particular environments and props to elicit raw, visceral reactions.

 My exhibition at The Museum of the Moving Image explored the short but prolific career of this bizarre performer.
 The proposal included a recreated set of Soundstage: The Andy Kaufman Show, with consultation from the original show’s production team.
 Live reenactments of his classic performances as well as obscure performances that were never recorded would take place on the set and ubiquitously throughout the museum.
 These unknown performances I discovered through research and interviews with Kaufman’s family and friends were only witnessed by small night club audiences more than 40 years ago.
 Unreleased episodes of television programming from early in Kaufman’s career, videos of classic performances, props provided by the estate, and drawings of the set by the show’s scenic designer would also be on display.